hussamgalal999/AI-LMS/README.md

 AI-Powered LMS Product

-This repository contains a full-stack Learning Management System (LMS) SaaS application, built using cutting-edge technologies like Next.js, React, TailwindCSS, Inngest, Clerk, Neon, and Gemini.
+This repository contains a full-stack Learning Management System (LMS) application, built using cutting-edge technologies like Next.js, React, TailwindCSS, Inngest, Clerk, Neon, and Gemini.
 Designed to deliver an intelligent, seamless, and scalable e-learning experience, this project leverages AI to enhance the way users learn and manage educational content.

 Key Features:
 1. AI-Driven Insights: Personalize learning experiences with Gemini’s AI capabilities for adaptive content delivery and performance analytics.